formio/formio.js/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what problem would be solved with this suggestion/request.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what the feature/functionality will accomplish and any acceptance criteria you would expect.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.